 Doe Run, La Oroya, Peru

 Located in La Oroya, Peru, Doe Run Peru (DRP) is the largest lead smelter in the country.
-Children’s blood lead levels (BLLs) have been monitored by Peruvian health authorities, Direccion General de Salud Ambiental, DRP, and international collaborators such as Centers for Disease Control and Prevention (CDC) for years.
+Children’s blood lead levels (BLLs) have been monitored by Peruvian health authorities, Direccion General de Salud Ambiental, DRP, and international collaborators such as the United States Centers for Disease Control and Prevention (US CDC) for years.
 In 1999, BLLs of 346 children aged 2-10 years ranged from 6.9 to 79.9 µg/dl (mean= 33.6 µg/dl).
 Blood lead concentrations in certain school zones averaged as high as 55 µg/dl and were associated with distance from the smelter.
 In 2004-05, CDC found average BLLs of 30 children to be 41.8 µg/dl.
 In 2007, DRP initiated street cleaning operations, food supplementation programs, emissions controls, and local health programs to address environmental lead exposures.

 In 2008, TIFO representatives were invited to La Oroya by DRP representatives to observe efforts in emission reduction and health intervention.
 The goal of the investigation was to provide an independent review of industrial operations for the Peruvian government.
 The team reviewed existing reports, collected samples, and met with representatives of local NGOs, the Peruvian government, Doe Run, church leaders, and government health officials.